rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 **Objectives**: In this chapter, you will learn how to:

 :heavy_check_mark: activate the binlogs in your servers;
 :heavy_check_mark: setup a secondary server to replicate data from primary server.

 :checkered_flag: **MariaDB**, **Replication**, **Primary**, **Secondary**

 **Knowledge**: :star: :star:
 **Complexity**: :star: :star: :star:

 **Reading time**: 10 minutes

 ****

-### Generalities
+### Generalities secondary server with MariaDB

-As soon as you start using your database more intensively, you'll need to replicate your data on several servers.
+As soon as you start using your database more intensively, you will need to replicate your data on several servers.

 This can be done in several ways:

 * Distribute write requests to the primary server and read requests to the secondary server.
 * Perform database backups on the secondary server, which avoids blocking writes to the primary server for the duration of the backups.

 If your usage becomes even more demanding, you may consider switching to a primary/primary system: replications are then made crosswise, but beware of the risk of blocking the uniqueness of primary keys.
-Otherwise, you'll need to switch to a more advanced clustering system.
+Otherwise, you will need to switch to a more advanced clustering system.

-### Configuration
+### Configuration secondary server with MariaDB

 #### How to activate the binlogs

-This action must be performed on the primary and secondary servers:
+Perform this action on the primary and secondary servers:

 Add the following options to your `/etc/my.cnf.d/mariadb-server.cnf` file, under the `[mariadb]` key: